PapaZouk/employeesDataUploader/README.md

 ## Usage
 To use the application:
 1. Open your browser and navigate to: <b>http://localhost:3000/</b> to acces the client-side app.
-2. You can then select a file to upload and submit the form to upload the file to the server by draggin file to the dropzone field or simply by clicking the field and selecting file from you local storage.
+2. You can then select a CSV file to upload and submit the form to upload the file to the server by draggin file to the dropzone field or simply by clicking the field and selecting file from you local storage.
 3. You can then check from the H2 DataBase console the result of the uploaded records.

 # FUTURE FEATURES